Lapse candidature

 Lapse will be considered if:

-- you have demonstrated sufficient understanding of the research topic to make completion of your thesis likely,
+- you have demonstrated sufficient understanding of the research topic to make completion of your thesis likely

-- you have provided a credible plan for completion during your lapsed candidature period, and;
+- you have provided a credible plan for completion during your lapsed candidature period, and

 Student visa holders

-Access to University facilities during lapse
+Access to university facilities during lapse

-During a lapse period, you will not be able to access University facilities, including library facilities, in the same capacity as an enrolled student.
-You will have access to University services such as student email account, LMS, student portal, electronic library resources and student advising system.
+You will have access to university services such as student email account, LMS, student portal, the library and student advising system.
 If you lose access to these IT services during lapse you may need to create an account by completing the online form even where you have done so previously.
 If this does not resolve the issue, contact Student IT for advice.

 You are only provided with access to an advisory committee or ongoing supervision with the permission of the relevant dean.
 You should discuss with your supervisors what level of support you can expect.
 As a minimum you should receive feedback on one complete draft of your thesis prior to submission for examination.